-The Housing Service continuously identifies savings, efficiencies and income generation opportunities that will achieve a sustainable business plan into the future.
-The business plan sets out the aspiration of the Council to increase the social housing stock by either buying existing dwellings or building new ones.
+A fundamental review of the housing service was undertaken during 2018/19 to identify savings, efficiencies and income generation opportunities that will achieve a sustainable business plan into the future.
+The business plan, made possible by the change in funding for HRAs in April 2012, sets out the aspiration of the Council to increase the social housing stock by either buying existing dwellings or building new ones.

 The Welfare Reform and Work Act 2016 requiring all social landlords to reduce rents by 1% each year ended in March 2020.
-This means that rents were increased by CPI +1% from April 2020 and can be for the following four years, which begins to mitigate the impact of the 1% reduction on the 30-year plan.
+This means rents can be increased by CPI +1% for five years from April 2020, which will reduce the impact of the 1% reduction on the 30-year plan.